srivatsa2/web-bot/README.md

   THEN IT WILL GIVES A REPORT ON WEATHER FORECAST.

-   * AFTER GIVING THE RESULT OF AN WEATHER REPORT THE BOT SEND A MESSAGE LIKE: IF YOU WANT ANOTHER WEATHER REPORT ENTER THE "city cityname" or
+   * AFTER GIVING THE RESULT OF AN WEATHER REPORT THE BOT SEND A MESSAGE LIKE: IF YOU WANT ANOTHER WEATHER REPORT ENTER THE "city cityname" OR
      ENTER BACK

   If you select third option then again it will ask to enter country name : Like 'country countryname'.

-   * Then it will gives a report on covid-19 report.

-   * After giving the result of covid-19 updates then bot send a message like: If you want another corona updates enter the "country countryname" or enter back
+   * THEN IT WILL GIVES A REPORT ON COVID-19 REPORT.

+   * AFTER GIVING THE RESULT OF COVID-19 UPDATES THEN BOT SEND A MESSAGE LIKE: IF YOU WANT ANOTHER CORONA UPDATE ENTER THE "country countryname" OR
+     ENTER BACCK

    * YOUTUBE VIDEO LINK(WEBBOT DEMO video) : https://youtu.be/QTLJ_gT1v2M